vladdd2020/docker/README.md

-WordPress Project Template is tooked from[ justcoded ](https://github.com/justcoded/wordpress-starter) for my own test purposes.
+WordPress Project Template is taken from[ justcoded ](https://github.com/justcoded/wordpress-starter) for my own test purposes.

 ORIGIN IS >>[HERE](https://github.com/justcoded/wordpress-starter)<<
 Also there is a full installation instruction and project overview.